-This fellowship is offered as a joint appointment through the Department of Psychology and the Department of Communication Sciences and Disorders in support of the interdisciplinary Undergraduate Neuroscience Program.
-The minimum criteria for this fellowship are a Ph.D. in clinical neuropsychology or related field (e.g., Clinical Psychology with a focus in neuropsychological assessment) and eligibility for licensure (i.e., current or future).
-Teaching expectations are one course in clinical neuropsychology and one additional course in the candidate’s area of specialty.
+This fellowship is offered as a joint appointment through the Department of Psychological Science and the Department of Communication Sciences and Disorders in support of the interdisciplinary Undergraduate Neuroscience Program.
+The minimum criteria for this fellowship are a Ph.D. in cognitive neuroscience, neuropsychology, and/or a related field.

-This fellowship position has the potential of transitioning into a tenure-track line.
-The University of Vermont has a strong neuroscience community engaged in Transdisciplinary research in Neuroscience Behavior and Health.
-Because of our comprehensive breadth, we offer a wide variety of research and clinical mentorship opportunities (e.g., from direct clinical applications to investigations of molecular processes) to support fellowship scholars reach their potential.
+Applicants in the early stages of their career are encouraged to apply.
+Successful candidates will be expected to teach courses for the Undergraduate Neuroscience Program and to make progress towards establishing an independent research program with mentorship tailored to the individual to facilitate the transition into a tenure-track faculty position at the end of the fellowship.
+The University of Vermont has a strong neuroscience community engaged in transdisciplinary research in Neuroscience, Behavior and Health.
+Because of our comprehensive breadth, we offer a wide variety of research and clinical mentorship opportunities (e.g., from direct clinical applications to investigations of molecular processes) to support fellowship scholars in reaching their potential.

-For more information, please contact Professor Michael Cannizzaro or visit the Henderson Fellowship’s website.
+For more information, please contact Professor Sayamwong “Jom” Hammack (email@example.com).

 The University of Vermont is an Affirmative Action/Equal Opportunity employer.
 The Department is committed to increasing faculty diversity and welcomes applications from women, veterans and underrepresented ethnic, racial and cultural groups and from people with disabilities.